bazhenov/action-avr-make/README.md

 ## Usage

-`Makefile` should be located in project root.
+Use the input `dir` to specify the directory of the Makefile relative to the project root.
+Or, omit the `dir` input if the Makefile is in the project root.
 Default target (usually the first one in a file) is run.

 Example of the workflow.